tdignan87/QuizMania/README.md

 * Rarely the API wont load the data into the questions and answers.
 Seems to happen at Politics Category.

+#### Workarounds:
+Added IF statement that removes politics as a category option.

 ## Deployment: